marinasundstrom/CodeContractsTest/README.md

 They are meant to be analyzed at compile-time or as part of the development experience in an IDE.

+The approach is similar to that of Nullable Reference Types.

 Analyzer not produced as of yet.

+Sample and language syntax proposal below.

 ## Attributes

 * **RequiresAttribute** - Represents a precondition applied to a method parameter or property setter.
 * **EnsuresAttribute** - Represents a postcondition applied to the return value of a method or a property getter.
 * **ThrowsAttribute** - Indicates that the method may throw one or more specific exceptions.

+## Details
+The information will flow through the program as part of code analysis process.

+A local variable that contains the result of a method with contract “ensures” would inherit that information.

+This can be expanded to target other elements in code, like fields and generic parameters.
+### Questions
+### With existing code

+How would this feature play nice with existing code that is not annotated with the contracts?
+### Nullable Reference Types

+Don’t forget that we have to take into account that we have Nullable Reference Types that can be turned on and off.

+Another special case is extension methods.
+### Base Class Library

+I this were to be adopted, we would have to annotate the whole Base Class Library, just like with Nullable Reference Types.

+### Publishing code

+The attributes are only applicable when developing.
+When building an app in Release configuration, the attributes would just be removed.

 ## Sample
 From ContractsTest project: